For instance, our airport parking deal finder can help to save you up to 60% on gate prices!

-But today, we’re here to reveal some tips that could chop your petrol or diesel costs in half — whether you’re travelling to the airport once a year or driving to work every day!
+But today, we’re here to show you how to save petrol while driving — whether you’re travelling to the airport once a year or driving to work every day!

 1. Reduce Wind Resistance